Chris3606/GoRogue/README.md

 # GoRogue
-Welcome to the homepage for GoRogue, the roguelike/2D game utility library!
-This library offers a number of features that may be useful in roguelike development, including features such as FOV, lighting, map generation utilities, and much more!
+Welcome to the homepage for GoRogue, the .NET Standard roguelike/2D game utility library!
+This library is compatible with both .NET Framework and .NET Core projects, and offers a number of features that may be useful in roguelike development, including features such as FOV, lighting, map generation utilities, and much more!
 See feature list below (which will be added soon).

 ## Documentation
 A tutorial-style demo of GoRogue features is on the roadmap.
 Currently, the API documentation is hosted on GitHub pages [here](https://chris3606.github.io/GoRogue).
 The same documentation can be found in the docs folder in the root of the repository.